Dance with the Clouds: Backpacking the World That Was

 He received an absolute gift.
 The time, money, and fortune to spend nearly an entire year traveling just for himself.
-No work, no school, no family, just time to live and learn and this memoir did not leave me with the impression that he understands how valuable that is.
+No work, no school, no family, just time to live and learn and Dance With the Clouds did not leave me with the impression that he understands how valuable that is.

 At the end of the book he sums up his journey with returning home and coming to terms with his mediocrity.
 He decides it’s okay to not be THE guy that changes the world and he will no longer try.
 Um… happy ending?
 It’s an odd moral to attach to your own story.
 Don’t strive for greatness kids!

 I was hoping to learn about some of these cultures that he experienced first hand but instead I learned about how a Canadian can go to exotic lands, meet the only white people there, and completely miss the view.

 For an even better self published memoir check out GenderQueer